dcooperdalrymple/circuitpython-synthio-mono/README.md

 # CircuitPython synthio Monophonic Synthesizer
-Demonstration of CircuitPython's synthio module using the RP2040, hardware MIDI input, I2S audio output, and a 4x4 neotrellis module.
+Demonstration of CircuitPython's synthio module using the RP2040, UART/USB/BLE MIDI input, and I2S audio output.
+Controlled with a MIDI interface or with a SSD1306-based 128x32 OLED and momentary switch rotary encoder.

 ## Features